Workflows, Graphs, and Nodes¶

 )

-Exit routes: how nodes "talk" to each other¶
+Exit fields: how nodes "talk" to each other¶

 Nodes do not call each other.
-They return a named exit route, and the agent follows the matching edge.
-Every node type publishes its possible exits up-front — see the table in Workflow Nodes.
+They return a named exit, and the agent follows the matching edge.
+Every node type declares its possible exits as typed string fields on its params object — see the table in Workflow Nodes.

 For example: